 - For Those Who Have Ambulatory Disabilities- UberWAV is in the pilot stages, but will offer people access to wheelchair accessible vehicles.
 This is already available in many cities and hopefully more soon (Maybe you will consider this if you have a wheelchair accessible vehicle to offer?).

 - Uber Assist- This is your go to if you are needing some extra assistance.
 Uber Assist partners you with those who have been given specialized training.

 To learn more about the differences between UberWAV and UberAssist in order to determine which is best for you, click here.

 Since Lyft is slightly newer on the market, their resources regarding Service Dogs are not as thorough, however will be soon.
 Lyft’s Service Animal Policy (to read the full document click here), clearly states that drivers using the Lyft platform can not deny or discriminate against passengers with Service Dogs.
 They have also made their drivers aware that Service Animal teams are not required to wear a special tag, be registered or display any other visual proof of their legitimacy.

 The great thing about Lyft is that they offer a Critical Response Line should you need assistance.
 If a rider ever experiences difficulties transporting a Service Dog, Lyft is available to help 24 hours a day, 7 days a week.
 Lyft has outlined in its service animal policy, that concerns such as this are a valid reason to make use of the line.
 Lyft is also made accessible with VoiceOver technology.
 You can learn more about it’s benefits here.

-Anything Pawsable looks forward to following the developments with Uber and Lyft as they continue to build their technologies.
+Anything Pawsable looks forward to following the developments with Uber and Lyft as they continue to build their technologies and help educate their drivers.
 What have your experiences been with Uber and Lyft so far?
 Which do you prefer?

 You must log in to post a comment.